OpenNebula/website/content/quick_start/try_opennebula/try_kubernetes_on_opennebula/managing_k8s_with_rancher.md

 ![image](/images/sunstone-create_priv_network.png)

 Then, click the **Addresses** tab.
 Here we will enter a range of private IP addresses.
-For this example, enter `192.168.200.2` for the base network address, and set the network size to `100`.
+For this example, enter `192.168.200.2` for the first network address, and set the network size to `100`.

 ![image](/images/sunstone-create_priv_network_2.png)

 Click **Finish**.

-## Download the CAPI Appliance
+## Step 2.
+Download the CAPI Appliance

 From your OpenNebula Front-end, you can download the CAPI appliance from the Sunstone UI or from the command line.